 Is Out of State Registration Necessary in Florida?

 It may sound easy just to operate a business without registering in a second state that you are doing business in.
-You may think that there are too many good reasons not to foreign qualify, such as too many upfront fees and ongoing fees associated with foreign qualifying; however, state laws require all companies doing business within their state to “foreign qualify” or register to do business with the State themselves.
+However, state laws require all companies doing business within their state to “foreign qualify” or register to do business with the State themselves.

 Should I Register with the State of Florida or Incorporate a separate Florida Company?

+Yes, you have to.
 To get around registering your business, you can incorporate your business or form your LLC in Florida.
-What is the difference?
-Mainly, incorporating or forming your LLC in multiple states forms a domestic company in each of the states, which creates separate entities.

 Regardless, it is required and important to have a Registered Agent